hannahvarghese/hannahvarghese/README.md

 I'm excited to focus more on my Economics background and the coding skills I've recently acquired to provide data-informed solutions to model the way we can show up for others.

 ### 👀 I’m interested in ...
- * Helping organizaitons form decisions through data
+ * Helping organizations form decisions through data
  * Being able to take on and lead my own projects
  * Connecting on issues facing educators, students, and families to help districts make better decisions for students
  * Dissecting the environmental impact we make to make recommendations to combat climate change